eric-zhou2001/runTracker/README.md

  - I wanted to learn more back-end technologies that were different than just Python/Node.js.
  - Value in learning "older" (PHP) coding methods, learn more about how browsers/pages work
  - Begin to develop an understanding of how databases work (in terms of tables rather than JSON files)

+ # TODO
+ - Add open source data visualization.
+Bar graphs maybe?
+Do some research on this
+ - Solve known issues in issues tab
+ - Develop Login page/database.